IRCAM: Software developed at IRCAM

 Some software is being developed at IRCAM, such as OpenMusic, AudioSculpt, OMax, Spat, Modalys, Antescofo and Orchidée.

 Orchidée is developed as a tool to aid in orchestral composition in which musical scores using traditional instruments are generated by imitating a target input sound.
 It is used in Jonathan Harvey's 2008 piece, "Speakings", a composition based on emulating speech patterns and inflections.
 Orchidée is capable of computing the complex combinatorial possibilities of an orchestra based on musical attributes such as dynamics and instruments, perceptual attributes such as brightness, and timbre models.

 IRCAM software is distributed via a subscription-based Forum.
 As of 2011, IRCAM Forum has 534 members including individual artists and art institutions around the world.
 IRCAM Forum members gather yearly at IRCAM for workshops regarding new technologies developed at IRCAM and elsewhere.
+IRCAM has also created a music file format, .sf.

+In the domain of music and generative artificial intelligence IRCAM has developed a learning framework for generating a neural network model from audio data named RAVE (Realtime Audio Variational autoEncoder) and that allows both fast and high-quality audio waveform synthesis (20x real-time at 48 kHz sampling rate on standard CPU).
+Models can be used in real time for various applications, audio generativity/timbre transformation/transfer either as a VST plugin or using Max/MSP.

 There are also partnerships with companies such as Cycling 74 (Max/MSP) and Flux:: (IRCAM Tools) for the development of proprietary software.